TU-Delft-DCC/TU-Delft-DCC.github.io/docs/gitlab/gitlab_docker.md

-# Continuous Integration with a GitLab runner
+# Continuous Integration with Gitlab

 ## Background
 If you happen to be working with TU Delft Gitlab instance and you want to implement DevOps or CI/CD pipelines, then you need to install a gitlab runner on your own.
 This should runner should be in a server, responding to changes such as commits or pull requests in your Gitlab repository.